 THE ANSWER: DIRT The most essential item for you container garden is the soil.
 Here’s what you’re looking for:

 Which I’m sad to say leaves out many garden mixes and most dirt coming directly from your yard or garden.
 But, no worries…

 You can find packaged soil mixes at your garden center specifically designed for container gardening.
 You can also make your own organic soil mix if desired, here’s the “recipe”:

 Now you’ve got your containers and soil, where do you get your seeds?
 In the early months of the year, you’ll see seed catalogs in your mailbox and emails in your inbox.
 Gardening resources abound!
 You’ll find plenty of fabulous seed choices at these resources too:

 While you’re shopping, you might want to add a WATER STICK (measures moisture levels) and HAND-HELD CLAW to your cart.
 Container plants need to be watered more frequently than those in the ground.
 And a small hand-held claw is helpful for occasionally aerating the surface of the soil.

-IF YOU WANT TO LEARN MORE ABOUT GROWING MICROGREENS AND SPROUTS, READ THIS INFORMATIVE POST BY CLICKING HERE: How to Grow Microgreens and Sprouts (in the middle of Winter!)
+IF YOU WANT TO LEARN MORE ABOUT GROWING HERBS IN POTS, READ THIS INFORMATIVE POST BY CLICKING HERE:

 Container grown salad greens don’t require much space or even much effort.